Parity Sheaves and Smith Theory

-we may reduce to the case where $Y$ is smooth and $\F$ (or rather, an object of $D^b_c(Y;\zvp)$ underlying $\F$) is constructible with respect to the trivial stratification.
-It is enough then to show that $End_{Sh_c(Y;\T_\infty)}(\F)=0$.
+where $j:Y_\lam\hra Y$ is the inclusion of an open stratum and $i:\hra Y$ is the closed embedding of the compliment, we may reduce by induction to the case where $Y$ is smooth and $\F$ (or rather, an object of $D^b_c(Y;\zvp)$ underlying $\F$) is constructible with respect to the trivial stratification.
+It is enough then to show that $\End_{\mathrm{Sh}_c(Y;\T_\infty)}(\F)=0$.
 But we have:

-In general, the costalks of $\underline{Hom}(\F,\G)$ are all $0$ if the stalks $\F$ or the costalks of $\G$ are.
-When $Y$ is smooth, then costalks and stalks coincide up to shift on complexes constructible along $Y$.
-Therefore we have that the stalks of $\underline{Hom}(\F,\F)$ are all $0$ (in the Tate category); so it is enough to prove that $T^0\pi_*\F=0$ whenever the stalks of $\F$ are all $0$.
-But since taking stalks commutes with taking Tate cohomology sheaves, we have in that case that the Tate cohomology sheaves of $\F$ are all $0$.
-But then the Tate hypercohomology spectral sequence vanishes on the $E_2$ page.\end{proof}
+In general, the costalks of $\underline{\Hom}(\F,\G)$ are all $0$ if the stalks $\F$ or the costalks of $\G$ are.
+Since $Y$ is smooth, costalks and stalks coincide up to shift on constructible complexes.
+Therefore, our assumption implies that the stalks of $\underline{\Hom}(\F,\F)$ are all $0$ in the Tate category.
+In particular, the result follows from showing that $\mathrm{TH}^0\F=0$ whenever the stalks of $\F$ are all $0$.
+But taking stalks commutes with taking Tate cohomology sheaves, so that the Tate cohomology sheaves of $\F$ must also be $0$.
+In particular, the Tate hypercohomology spectral sequence vanishes term-wise on the $E_2$-page so that the result follows from Lemma \ref{Lem: spectral}.\end{proof}